Ermiasmolla/.github.io/README.md

 )
 ```

-Then I joined the tables to create a table called "A"ll_data""
+Then I joined the tables to create a table called "All_data""

 ```{sql connection=}
 SELECT  distinct (start_station_name), count (start_station_name)